vkuznet/TFaaS/README.md

 ```

 Otherwise, see [install instructions](https://github.com/vkuznet/TFaaS/blob/master/doc/INSTALL.md)
-to build and deploy TFaaS from source code.
+how to build and deploy TFaaS from source code.

 ### TFaaS interface
 Clients communicate with TFaaS via HTTP protocol.
 See examples for